American Institute of Electrical Engineers: History

-The first technical meeting of the AIEE was held during the International Electrical Exhibition of 1884, in Philadelphia, Pennsylvania (October 7–8, at the Franklin Institute).
+The first technical meeting of the AIEE was held during the International Electrical Exhibition of 1884 in Philadelphia, Pennsylvania, on October 7–8, at the Franklin Institute.
 After several years of operating primarily in New York City, the AIEE authorized local sections in 1902.
-These were formed first in the United States (Chicago and Ithaca, 1902) and then in other countries (the first section outside the US being Toronto, Ontario, Canada, established in 1903).
-The AIEE's regional structure was soon complemented by a technical structure –the first technical committee of AIEE (the High Voltage Transmission Committee) being formed in 1903.
+These were first formed in the United States in Chicago and Ithaca, New York, in 1902, and then in other countries.
+The first section outside the United States, established in 1903, was in Toronto, Canada.
+AIEE's regional structure was soon complemented by a technical structure.
+The first technical committee of AIEE, the High Voltage Transmission Committee, was formed in 1903.
 Standardization work started in 1891 with the formation of a committee on units and standards, followed by a committee on standard wiring.

+At the 50th anniversary of the organization, there were 10 women members, including Edith Clarke (associate member in 1923, member in 1933) and Mabel MacFerran Rockwell (associate member in 1928, member in 1935).

-The formation of the AIEE Subcommittee on Large-Scale Computing in 1946 was considered a key milestone in the history of computer engineering.
-It was the first time that a professional association recognized the significance of computers and computing in electro-technology.
+The formation of the AIEE Subcommittee on Large-Scale Computing in 1946 was considered a key milestone in the history of computer engineering, representing the first time that a professional association recognized the significance of computers and computing in electro-technology.

 The early technical areas of interest of AIEE were electric power, lighting, and wired communications.
 Radio and wireless communications became the major focus of a rival organization, the Institute of Radio Engineers (the IRE, established 1912).
 The dynamic growth of radio technology and the emergence of the new discipline of electronics in the 1940s led to stiff competition between AIEE and IRE, with IRE showing faster growth in the 1950s and early 1960s, and attracting more students.
 In 1957, the IRE, with approximately 55,500 members, surpassed the AIEE in membership size; by 1962 the IRE had 96,500 members to the AIEE's 57,000.

 Institute's first logo

-After the AIEE's founding in 1884, its member's badge was created in 1893 by a committee headed by Dr. Alexander Graham Bell, President of AIEE from 1891 to 1892.
+After the AIEE's founding in 1884, its member's badge was created in 1893 by a committee headed by Alexander Graham Bell, AIEE's president from 1891 to 1892.
 The badge's logo depicted Benjamin Franklin's kite, representative of the discovery that lightning carried electricity.

 The design also showed a winding of gold wire with its midpoints crossed by a galvanometer's indicator, invoking the electrical engineer's Wheatstone bridge.
-Additionally, Ohm's law and the letters 'AIEE' were added in gold at the logo's base.
+Ohm's law and the letters "AIEE" were added in gold at the logo's base.
 The busy logo design was replaced four years later.